pal-robotics-forks/mujoco_ros2_simulation/README.md

 ### Joints

 Joints in the ros2_control interface are mapped to actuators defined in the MJCF.
-For now, we rely on Mujoco's PD level joint control for position and velocity command interfaces, and write directly to `qfrc_applied` for effort command interfaces.
+For now, we rely on Mujoco's PD level `ctrl` input for all actuator control.
 Refer to Mujoco's [actuation model](https://mujoco.readthedocs.io/en/stable/computation/index.html#geactuation) for more information.
+Of note, only one type of actuator per-joint can be controllable at a time, and the type CANNOT be switched during runtime (ie, switching from position to effort control is not supported).
+Users are required to manually adjust actuator types and command interfaces to ensure that they are compatible.

+For example a position controlled joint on the mujoco

 ```xml
   <actuator>